gve-sw/gve_devnet_webex_single_navigator_two_codecs_macro/README.md

   "Welcome to Meeting Mode.
 Please sit facing the 90 inch screen on the short wall";
 ```

-7.Depending on how long it takes the ethernet switcher to connect the single Navigator in the room to one Codec or the other the following constants might need to be modified to reduce the chances of getting Touch Device detection errors or overlapping messages on the Navigator device:
+7. Depending on how long it takes the ethernet switcher to connect the single Navigator in the room to one Codec or the other the following constants might need to be modified to reduce the chances of getting Touch Device detection errors or overlapping messages on the Navigator device:

 ```js
 const welcomeDisplayDelay = 5000; //in milliseconds